dragonsinth/gaddis/README.md

 - `Display` statements only accept primitive types, not arrays or classes.

-- Local variables are never automatically initialized.
+- Local variables (other than arrays) are never automatically initialized.
   - Unconditional read before assignment will generate a compile error.
   - Conditional read before assignment will generate a runtime error.